SHolysh/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_06_System_Views.md

 #### V_SYS_CHK_INT_TMP2_DUPLICATES

 This view returns duplicate records from D_INTERVAL_TEMPORAL_2 using comparisons between INT_ID, RD_NAME_CODE, RD_DATE, RD_VALUE and UNIT_CODE.
 The number of records and the minimum as well as the maximum SYS_RECORD_ID (from D_INTERVAL_TEMPORAL_2) is also returned - the minimum is usually chosen, by default, to remain in the database.
 Refer to V_SYS_CHK_INT_TMP2_DUPLICATES_DEL_SRI, below.
 Information from D_DATA_SOURCE (tagged by DATA_ID) is included.

+#### V_SYS_CHK_INT_TMP2_DUPLICATES2

+This view is similar to V_SYS_CHK_INT_TMP2_DUPLICATES.
+In this case, though, the UNIT_CODE and RD_TYPE_CODE is not used for grouping records to find those that are duplicates.
+This should be used carefully and no automatic view should subsequently be used to delete the records.
+An example of its use can be found in Appendix G.35.

 #### V_SYS_CHK_INT_TMP2_DUPLICATES_DEL_SRI